 Elana Brief (violin) traded her classical violin training for klezmer fiddling in her twenties.
 Elana loves making music that brings people to their feet in dance and opens their throats in song.
 Born in Toronto, Elana moved to Vancouver in the mid-1990s to pursue and complete a PhD in Physics.
 She has enjoyed playing Klezmer, Sephardic and simcha music with local musicians at weddings, bar and bat mitzvah celebrations, music festivals, and the seawall at English Bay.
 Elana’s work with Sulam offers her a rich musical playground.
 It complements the actual playgrounds she visits with her young son in her role as stay-at-home mom.

 Laura Duhan-Kaplan (vocals, spoken word) grew up in New York City, listening to nusach, Carlebach, and Switched on Bach.
-Through elementary and high school, she studied piano with the eclectic Rose Korein Schiff, a student of Bartok.
+As a youth, she studied piano with the eclectic Rose Korein Schiff, a student of Bartok.
 Laura danced her way through young adulthood, with a special love for classical ballet.
+Currently, she studies voice performance with Mark Fenster at Autumn Studios.
 A life-long writer, she has recently written slam poetry inspired by Biblical literature and liturgy, using the fewest words possible to create a mosaic of metaphors.
 Her day job is Professor and Director of Inter-Religious Studies at the Vancouver School of Theology, and she is the former Rabbi of Or Shalom Synagogue.

 Martin Gotfrit (guitar/mandolin/pedal steel/fiddle/chirango) is a composer and performer with a life-long affinity for strings, improvisation and music technology.
 He has written and performed for film, theatre, dance and the concert stage.
 He recently retired from his day job as Professor of Contemporary Arts at Simon Fraser University.